-- (2) Licensed individuals must not directly or indirectly give or offer to give money or anything of value to any person who advises another person in a professional capacity as an inducement to influence him/her or have him/her influence others to purchase or contract to purchase products sold or offered for sale by the licensee, or to refrain from dealing in the products of competitors. - K. Matters of professional propriety: - (1) Licensed individuals should not accept compensation for supervision or sponsorship from a supervised or sponsored individual. - (2) Individuals should present products they have developed to their colleagues in a manner consonant with highest professional standards. - L. Principles of ethics V: Licensed individuals shall honor their responsibilities to the professions and their relationships with members of allied professions. - M. Matters of professional propriety: - (1) Licensed individuals should seek to provide and expand services to persons with speech, language and hearing handicaps as well as assist in establishing high professional standards for such programs. - (2) Licensed individuals should educate the public about speech, language and hearing processes and handicaps, and matters related to professional competence. - (3) Licensed individuals should strive to increase knowledge within the professions and share research with colleagues. - (4) Licensed individuals should establish harmonious relations with colleagues and members of other professions and endeavor to inform members of the related professions of services provided by speech-language pathologists, audiologists and hearing aid dispensers. - (5) Licensed individuals should assign credit to those who have contributed to a publication in proportion to their contribution. - N. Principles of ethics VI: - (1) Licensed individuals shall uphold the dignity of the professions and freely accept the professional self imposed standards. - (2) Licensed individuals who have reason to believe that the Code of Ethics has been violated shall inform the board. - (3) Licensed individuals shall cooperate fully with the board in any investigation and adjudication of matters of professional conduct related to this Code of Ethics.
+- (1) Licensed individuals must not participate in activities that constitute a conflict of interest. - (2) Licensed individuals must not directly or indirectly give or offer to give money or anything of value to any person who advises another person in a professional capacity as an inducement to influence them or have them influence others to purchase or contract to purchase products sold or offered for sale by the licensee, or to refrain from dealing in the products of competitors. - K. Matters of professional propriety: - (1) Licensed individuals should not accept compensation for supervision or sponsorship from a supervised or sponsored individual. - (2) Individuals should present products they have developed to their colleagues in a manner consonant with highest professional standards. - L. Principles of ethics V: Licensed individuals shall honor their responsibilities to the professions and their relationships with members of allied professions. - M. Matters of professional propriety:

-[8/4/81; 8/4/96; 11/9/96; 11/7/98; 16.26.9.8 NMAC - Rn & A, 16 NMAC 26.9.8, 2/3/06; A, 06/07/10]
+- (1) Licensed individuals should seek to provide and expand services to persons with speech, language and hearing handicaps as well as assist in establishing high professional standards for such programs. - (2) Licensed individuals should educate the public about speech, language and hearing processes and handicaps, and matters related to professional competence. - (3) Licensed individuals should strive to increase knowledge within the professions and share research with colleagues. - (4) Licensed individuals should establish harmonious relations with colleagues and members of other professions and endeavor to inform members of the related professions of services provided by speech-language pathologists, audiologists and hearing aid dispensers. - (5) Licensed individuals should assign credit to those who have contributed to a publication in proportion to their contribution. - N. Principles of ethics VI: - (1) Licensed individuals shall uphold the dignity of the professions and freely accept the professional self imposed standards. - (2) Licensed individuals who have reason to believe that the Code of Ethics has been violated shall inform the board. - (3) Licensed individuals shall cooperate fully with the board in any investigation and adjudication of matters of professional conduct related to this Code of Ethics. - O. Principles of Ethics VII: Licensed audiologists and hearing aid dispensers shall, at the time of the initial examination for possible sale and fitting of a hearing aid if a hearing loss is determined, inform each prospective purchaser about hearing aid options that can provide a direct connection between the hearing aid and assistive listening systems in accordance with the latest standards for accessible design adopted by the United States department of justice in accordance with the federal Americans with Disabilities Act of 1990, as amended.
+[8/4/1981; 8/4/1996; 11/9/1996; 11/7/1998; 16.26.9.8 NMAC Rn & A, 16 NMAC 26.9.8, 2/3/2006; A, 06/07/2010; A, 1/10/2020]